OfirLauber/Argus/README.md

 - MongoDB

 # Instructions:
-- config the app with your MongoDB host and port
+- Config the app with your MongoDB host and port
+- Install requirements (pip install -r requirements.txt)
-- run app.py
+- Run app.py
-- use swagger on \<hostname\>/swagger to get API documentation and usage
+- Use swagger on \<hostname\>/swagger to get API documentation and usage